On the Iterative Decoding of High-Rate LDPC Codes With Applications in Compressed Sensing: Information Theory and Sparse CS

-Since $\lambda/k$ is the average fraction of non-zero symbol nodes, the entropy of the signal vector can be written as This implies that Since a necessary condition for reconstruction is $H\left(Y_{1}^{m}\right)-H\left(X_{1}^{n}\right)\geq0$, we therefore find that is required for reconstruction.
-This implies, that for any CS algorithm to work, either $H(Z)$ has to be infinite or $j$ has to grow at least logarithmically with $n.$ This does not conflict with the analysis of LM2-MB in randomized reconstruction because, for signals over real numbers or unbounded alphabets, the entropy $H(Z)$ can be infinite.
+is required for reconstruction.
+This implies, that for any CS algorithm to work, either $H(Z)$ has to be infinite or $j$ has to grow at least logarithmically with $n.$ This does not conflict with the analysis of LM2-MB for randomized reconstruction because, for signals over real numbers or unbounded alphabets, the entropy $H(Z)$ can be infinite.